FPcodes/Payroll-Dashboard/README.md

 # Master Electrician Lighting Business Dashboard

 ## Overview
-This prototype is a web application for managing a master electrician lighting business.
+A web application for managing a master electrician lighting business.
 It integrates Next.js with TypeScript and Chart.js on the frontend and Django with Django Rest Framework (DRF) on the backend, using PostgreSQL for data storage.
 The dashboard provides a comprehensive view of business operations including employee rosters, project details, and financial analytics.

 ## IN DEVELOPMENT MODE ##
 - localhost:3000/dashboard